 Second, it can also leave scale on the hole that the flapper aims to plug which prevents it from getting a good seal and will cause leaks.

 Third, as the toilet ages, all the internal paths that water is directed when you flush slowly scale over the years.
 Eventually, you’ll start to notice that the flush isn’t what it used to be because the water isn’t flushing with the same vigor it used to.
 This last problem is challenging to fix because none of these waterways are accessible for cleaning.
 Usually, when your toilet is reaching this stage it is time to go.

 How Long Do Toilets Last?

 Toilets can last for an average of fifty years.
 That's half a century of daily use!
 However, the plumbing they're connected to isn't likely to survive nearly as long.
-Toilets tend to be replaced around the 25-year mark when plumbing lines are updated, repaired, or replaced, and even earlier since newer toilets are more economical, costing you less money in the long-run.
+Toilets tend to be replaced around the 25-year mark when plumbing lines are updated, repaired, or replaced, and even earlier since newer toilets are more economical, costing you less money in the long run.

 Still, thanks to modern engineering and manufacturing innovation, newer toilet models could potentially outlive the people they serve.
 Proper maintenance is critical when hoping to extend the longevity of a toilet.
-This includes periodic maintenance to related water and plumbing lines.
+This includes periodic maintenance of related water and plumbing lines.

 What won’t last as long within a toilet is the flush mechanism, at least not with our hard Edmonton water.
 You may find that you’re having to replace the flush mechanism every 10 years or so due to the scale deposits within.
 Also, the chlorine in our water is hard on rubber components like the flapper as well as gaskets and seals so they may fail in time as well.